tairenpiao/XNOR-popcount-GEMM-PyTorch-CPU-CUDA/README.md

 ## Donations
 I am interested in deep learning, and your support becomes my main motivations.
-If this code helps, you can give me a star, and donations are always welcome.
+If this repo helps, you can give me a star, or buy me a coffee.

 <img swidth="440" height="300" src="./images/z.jpg"/>
 <img swidth="440" height="300" src="./images/w.jpg"/>